redfranch/redfranch/README.md

 I’m currently studying an Msc in Computer Science at the University of Birmingham

-I’m currently learning C#

-Languages I use Python, SQL, HTML, CSS
+Languages I use Python (Flask, Pandas, Matplotlib), SQL, HTML, CSS, C#

 📫 How to reach me: Francesca.Hannay1997@outlook.com